HitG010/Edunate/README.md

 - **Transparency**: Donors can see exactly how their funds are being used, with every transaction recorded on the blockchain.
 - **Accountability**: Milestone-based payments ensure that donations are spent according to the goals set by the institution.
 - **Efficiency**: The use of smart contracts automates fundraising processes, reducing manual overhead and ensuring faster processing times.
+- **Advanced Technology**: AI/ML models are used to generate student reviews, create fundraising pools, and verify invoices, enhancing the platform's capabilities.
 - **Impact**: Students have a say in which projects are funded, ensuring that their needs are addressed directly.

 ---